MoebiusSolutions/cac-agent/Using-cac-agent-with-ssl-relay.md

 Executing cac-tls-relay
 ----------------

-The Now we can simply call the cac-agent jar as if it were the jgit executable:
+The Now we can simply call the cac-agent jar (as long as it's running, connections are relayed)

-	# All excutions take this form:
-	java -jar cac-tls-relay.jar <git commands>

-	# For example:
-	java -jar cac-tls-relay.jar clone https://our-server.gov/repo.git
+	java -jar cac-tls-relay.jar

 Example URL for Git
 ----------------

-You could use the standard (non-CAC) git command line to clone through the relay via:
+You could use the standard (non-CAC) git command to clone through the relay via:

 	git remote clone http://git-local:9090/same/path/as/without/relay/project.git